DHTMLX/gantt-docs/data/desktop/how_to.md

 ## How to calculate task progress depending on child tasks

 A simple way to implement that is calculate the progress of a parent task after you update a child task.
-To iterate parent tasks, you can use the [eachParent()](api/gantt_eachparent.md) method.
+To iterate over parent tasks, you can use the [eachParent()](api/gantt_eachparent.md) method.

 In the following example, the progress of parent tasks depends only on the progress of child tasks: